klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/debug/blockchain.md

 multiples of state.block-interval.
 For example, when state.block-interval is 128, this function returns the state for the block numbers "0x0", "0x80", "0x100", "0x180", and so on.
-If the block number is not a multiple of state.block-interval, it will return 'missing trie node' error.
+If the block number is not a multiple of state.block-interval, it returns 'missing trie node' error.

 | Client  | Method Invocation                                   |